samson84/magical-unique-number/README.md

 ### Manage the project

 Check the Makefile for available commands.
-If make is not installed, all possible commands are documented in the file.
+Even if no Makefile is used, the general usage of the repo is documented there.

 ### Configuration and package management